Frequently Asked Questions

 ► Can you refill my ADD/ADHD medication?

-Yes, but we will first need the your testing records from a licensed psychologist or psychiatrist.
-Once we receive these records and they have been approved them, you will then be able to follow-up with one of our clinicians periodically for your refills.
+Yes, but we will first need your testing records from a licensed psychologist or psychiatrist.
+Once we receive these records and they have been approved, you will then be able to follow-up with one of our clinicians periodically for your refills.

 ► Do you perform lab work from other physicians?

-Yes, you will just need to send your physician's order to us or bring it with you when you come.
-You can just walk-in between 8:00am-5:00pm, no appointment needed.
+Yes, you will need to send your physician's order to us or bring it with you when you come in.
+You can walk-in between 8:00am-5:00pm, no appointment needed.
 Once we receive your test results, will send them to your ordering physician.

 ► Can I have a lab test done without a physician's order?